 A Site Statistics Report is a statistical report for a site based on the datasets in the site.
-The procedure for generating a statistics report is explained in the steps below.

-Step 1: Report Type
+Report Type

 The first step in the process of creating a report is to select the report type.
 This determines the type of report that will be created and the fields that will be displayed in the other steps of the process.